 Question 3.
 How would it benefit you to believe that you will grow the most in your areas of greatest strength?

-3 Questions Applied to Myth 3 – A Good Team Member Does Whatever It Takes to Help the Team
+Challenge Myth #3 – A Good Team Member Does Whatever It Takes to Help the Team

 Question 1.
 How does it serve you to believe that a good team member does whatever it takes to help the team?